sts10/qr-forge/README.markdown

 ### Other solutions

 Know that [KeePassXC version 2.4.0 and above](https://keepassxc.org/) can generate TOTP QR codes (see [FAQ](https://keepassxc.org/docs/#faq-security-totp) and [relevant pull request](https://github.com/keepassxreboot/keepassxc/issues/1167)) and more.
-If you can, I'd recommend using KeePassXC and not this script for managing your TOTP keys and QR codes.
+If you can, I'd recommend using KeePassXC rather than this tool for managing your TOTP keys and QR codes.

 ## Installation/Setup